 TA Orientation (TAO)

 Are you a new graduate or undergraduate TA?
 In this essential introduction to your role as a TA, you will learn about your new responsibilities, the policies that govern your work, and useful tools to use in your course.
 Led by a team of experienced TA Fellows, TAO is an engaging introduction to life as a TA at Georgia Tech.
-Make-up TAO is available for students receiving late TA assignments or who have class/schedule conflicts with the January 9 event.
-International students who are TAing for the first time should attend International TA Orientation (ITAO).
+International students who are TAing for the first time should also attend International TA Orientation (ITAO).